Modern liberalism in the United States: Return of protest politics

+Al Gore voters protesting the Bush v.
+Gore (2000) U.S. Supreme Court decision at the inauguration of George W. Bush on January 20, 2001.

 Republican and staunch conservative George W. Bush won the 2000 president election in a tightly contested race that included multiple recounts in the state of Florida.
 The outcome was tied up in courts for a month until reaching the Supreme Court.
 In the controversial ruling Bush v.
 Gore case on December 9, the Supreme Court reversed a Florida Supreme Court decision ordering a third recount, essentially ending the dispute and resulting in Bush winning the presidency by electoral vote, although he lost the popular vote to Democrat and incumbent Vice President Al Gore.

 Bush's policies were deeply unpopular among American liberals, particularly his launching of the Iraq War which led to the return of massive protest politics in the form of opposition to the War in Iraq.
 Bush's approval rating went below the 50% mark in AP-Ipsos polling in December 2004.
 Thereafter, his approval ratings and approval of his handling of domestic and foreign policy issues steadily dropped.
 Bush received heavy criticism for his handling of the Iraq War, his response to Hurricane Katrina and to the Abu Ghraib prisoner abuse, NSA warrantless surveillance, the Plame affair and Guantanamo Bay detention camp controversies.
 Polls conducted in 2006 showed an average of 37% approval ratings for Bush which contributed to what Bush called the thumping of the Republican Party in the 2006 midterm elections.

 When the financial system verged on total collapse during the 2008 financial crisis, Bush pushed through large-scale rescue packages for banks and auto companies that some conservatives in Congress did not support and led some conservative commentators to criticize Bush for enacting legislation they saw as not conservative and more reminiscent of New Deal liberal ideology.
 In part due to backlash against the Bush administration, Barack Obama, seen by some as a liberal and progressive, was elected to the presidency in 2008, the first African American to hold the office.
 With a clear Democratic majority in both Houses of Congress, Obama managed to pass a $814 billion stimulus spending program, new regulations on investment firms and a law to expand health insurance coverage.
 Led by the Tea Party movement, the Republicans won back control of one of the two Houses of Congress in the 2010 midterm elections.